t27duck/mallard/README.md

 ## Entry fetching and maintenance

+The puma configuration file is set up through a plugin to pull new entries for all feeds every 20 minutes (relative to the time the server was started).

-Run `rake entries:fetch` to pull any new entries from all feeds.
-This is commonly done through a cron job.
+Alternatively, run `rake entries:fetch` to pull any new entries from all feeds.
+This would be commonly done through a cron job.

 Run `rake entries:clean` periodically to delete older entries.